 Headwaters is now installed in the trailer and monitored live via Farwatch.
 Averaging 15W constant, it lives comfortably on 200W of solar and a 100Ah battery, never dropping below 75% even on cloudy days.

 Low power, dual LAN, dual SIM, wall mount, barrel connector, four SMA antennas.
-Why the GL.iNet Spitz Plus is the recommended router for TrailCurrent — and a thank-you to GL.iNet for believing early.
+Why the GL.iNet Spitz Plus is the recommended router for TrailCurrent, with a thank-you to GL.iNet for believing early.

 Headwaters drops the Raspberry Pi 5 in favor of a CM5 on a Waveshare base with a Waveshare CAN hat.
 All off-the-shelf, broadly available, and an entire carrier board EDA deleted.